-What Is The Opposite Of Loneliness?
+What Is The Opposite Of Lonely?

-By Danni Peck
+By: Danni Peck

-Reviewer Laura Angers
+Medically Reviewed By: Laura Angers

-As with any goal, the opposite of loneliness is easier to achieve if you know exactly what you're striving for.
-But the reality is that loneliness can mean different things to different people…, and so it's opposite also affects individuals in diverse ways, making it an even more challenging concept to define.
+And yet, for something that we want so badly, we find that articulating feeling alone difficult to put into words.
+It's almost as if this elusive state of feeling alone escapes our words as easily as it escapes our way of life.
+As with any goal, the inverse of loneliness is easier to achieve if you know exactly what you're striving for.
+But the reality is that loneliness can mean different things to different people; and so its flip-side also affects individuals in diverse ways, making it an even more challenging concept to define.

-What Does It Mean To Be Lonely?
+What Does It Mean to Be Lonely and to Feel Alone?

 Let's begin with a basic understanding of the various meanings of the word "lonely."